icann/rst-test-specs/README.md

   policies that are applied to Zonemaster tests when generating the spec files and the Zonemaster profile.

-* [Makefile](Makefile) provides a way to generate the build artefacts.
-It uses [gpp](https://logological.org/gpp) to create the YAML file, `perl` and a couple of modules to create the JSON file, and [tools/generate-html.pl](tools/generate-html.pl) to render the HTML.

-* If you don't want to install all the dependencies, but have [Docker](https://docker.com) installed, you can use `docker compose up spec` to build the YAML, JSON and HTML files.
+## Building the specification

+The simplest way to build the specification is to run `docker compose up spec` (you obviously need Docker).
+The first run will take a while as it needs to build the image, but it will be quite fast after that.

+To validate the spec, use `docker compose up lint`.

 ## Branches